bionetslab/grn-benchmark/src/scanet/Paper reproduction/README.md

 ## Setup

-- To run these scripts, ensure that the necessary Python packages are installed.
+- To run both scripts, ensure that the necessary Python packages are installed.
-- Download the `Supplementary file 3.csv` file.
 - Download the data used for both studies.

 ## Data